Klaital/CloudMoogle/README.md

     ruby bin/live_parse.rb FFXI_LOGFILE_PATH PARTY_ID

-Of course, that's just the parser.
-If you actually want to produce a human-useable report, start up the AnalyzerAgent in another shell.
-Since the Agent is decoupled from the Parser via Amazon Simple Queue Service, you can actually run this on any machine with internet access, such as an EC2 instance.
-If there's demand for it, I could incorporate automatically using an EC2 micro instance for the Agent into the Manager.

-    ruby bin/restart

 When you're finished playing, or just want to start over with a different party config, hit Control+C. It should wrap up and automatically submit your data for one final analysis.